How to Improve Chinese Listening Skills Actively and Passively

 Speaking is one half of having a conversation; if you want to truly master Chinese (or any language really), you have to understand what’s being said to you.

-- Why Listening to Chinese Is so Difficult (but Important)
+- Why is Chinese Listening so Hard (but so Important)?

 Active listening involves listening to a recording repeatedly so that you understand everything—or almost everything.